 What To Do in a Plumbing Emergency

-When it comes to earthquakes, your pipes can crack and break when the Earth starts moving.
+When it comes to earthquakes, your pipes can crack and break when the Earth starts moving, creating an emergency plumbing situation.
 The house can flood inside and outside the home.
 If the shaking is very small when it starts, turn the water off immediately to the entire house.
 But always be safe and make sure your family is safe first.

 For earthquake preparedness for your home plumbing, know where the shutoff valve is.
 Look for the first line into the house and label it.